flash29/FileSystemSimulator/README.md

 4. ChildPtr: Points to the first child node.
 5. SibiblingPtr: Points to the node which belongs to the same parent node.

-To run the program use the following commands:
+To run the program use the following commands via terminal:
 1. gcc *.c
 2. ./a.out